How To Build A Wall – A Basic Guide To Building An Interior Wall

 General makeup of interior wall framing

-16 inches on center means the center of your vertical studs are spaced out by 16 inches.
-If you take out your tape measure, you’ll notice that every 16″ is highlighted with either red or some other way depending on your brand.
+16 inches on center means the center of your vertical studs is spaced out by 16 inches.
+If you take out your tape measure, you’ll notice that every 16″ is highlighted in either red or some other way depending on your brand.
 This is to make it easy to measure your studs.

 Here’s a picture labeling the interior wall lingo.